2020 United States presidential election in Arizona

 After the election, the Republican-majority Arizona Senate launched a Maricopa County-based publicly-funded investigation into the election fraud alleged by Trump and his supporters.
-The controversial audit, completed in September 2021, found no evidence to support claims of significant election irregularities, and revealed Biden’s margin of victory in the state to be 360 votes larger than what the initial results indicated.
+The controversial audit, completed in September 2021, found no evidence to support claims of significant election irregularities.
+Additionally, the audit found a 360 vote larger margin for Biden than what the earlier, certified results had given.